Your Software PM Mentor

 State the main Call to Action in accompany note.

-How does your email with status report look like?
+How does your email with the status report look like?

 Generic weekly Project Status Report email with no CTA